EMPLOYMENT LAW NEWS

 Prince Edward Island

-Prince Edward Island’s minimum wage was set to $16.00, effective Oct.
-1, 2024, which was based on the recommendations of the province’s Employment Standards Board.
+Prince Edward Island’s minimum wage is $17.00, effective April 1, 2026, based on the recommendations of the province’s Employment Standards Board.

 Quebec